-As fashion retailer Boohoo discovered last summer, being on the wrong side of history over allegations as incendiary as modern day slavery poses a severe and immediate risk to a firm's share price, putting every aspect of its day-to-day governance squarely in the dock. | played by stewardship in both environ-
+As fashion retailer Boohoo discovered last summer, being on the wrong side of history over allegations as incendiary as modern day slavery poses a severe and immediate risk to a firm's share price, putting every aspect of its day-to-day governance squarely in the dock.

-While boards could once claim immunity to the concerns of society as a whole. sitting on the fence is no longer possible.
+While boards could once claim immunity to the concerns of society as a whole, sitting on the fence is no longer possible.
 Yet with ESG asset managers keen to praise those managements willing to wrestle with complex issues such as gender and race inequality, and to call out those that are not, the dream of making money while also doing good has never looked so attainable.